rarimo/rarime/packages/snap/README.md

 ### Check state contract

-Returns `true` if the state contract on current chain need to be synced:
+Returns `true` if the state contract on the current chain needs to be synced:

 ```javascript
 import { RARIMO_CHAINS, TARGET_CHAINS } from '@rarimo/rarime-connector';